 - PodDirectory – Go to the submit page here and enter your RSS feed and hit submit.
 PodDirectory will send you an email to claim your podcast and add to their site.

 - Pocket Casts – Submit your RSS feed here.

 - DoubleTwist – To submit a new podcast enter your RSS feed and show details here.

-- Player.FM – Go here and submit your RSS feed.
-Or email [email protected] with Show Name, RSS Feed URL and description of the show.
+- here and submit your RSS feed, or email [email protected] with Show Name, RSS Feed URL and description of the show.

 - PodKicker – An android platform.
 It’s hyper-simple, submit your RSS feed here.

 - Downcast – This pulls from the iTunes API so all you need to do once you submit your RSS feed to iTunes is check the app here to make sure your show is there.

-- Podcast Addict – This pulls from the iTunes API so all you need to do once you submit your RSS feed to iTunes is check the app here to make sure your show is there.
+- Podcast Addict – This pulls from the iTunes API so all you need to do once you submit your RSS feed to iTunes and check the app here to make sure your show is there.
+You can also submit the RSS feed here.

 - Overcast – This pulls from the iTunes API so all you need to do once you submit your RSS feed to iTunes is check the app here to make sure your show is there.